Parassingh-90/eb02-vcode-CNS-Hill-cipher/experiment/README.md

 <b>a)Yes</b><br>
 b)No<br>

-Q.How many columns are in a 5 x 4 matrix? a)5<br>
+Q.How many columns are in a 5 x 4 matrix?<br>
+a)5<br>
 <b>b)4</b><br>
 c)2<br>